Guns are deeply ingrained in American society and the nation’s political debates.

 Among Republicans and Republican-leaning independents, views have shifted.
 Republicans are currently more likely to say gun laws should be less strict (27%) than stricter (20%).
 In 2019, by comparison, a larger share of Republicans favored stricter gun laws than less strict laws (31% vs. 20%).
 Both years, roughly half of Republicans said current gun laws were about right.

-Today, a large majority of Democrats and Democratic-leaning independents (81%) say gun laws should be stricter, though this share has declined slightly since 2019 (from 86%).
+Today, a large majority of Democrats and Democratic leaners (81%) say gun laws should be stricter, though this share has declined slightly since 2019 (down from 86%).

 The public is even more divided about the effects of gun ownership on crime overall.
 Around a third (34%) say that if more people owned guns, there would be more crime.
 The same percentage (34%) say there would be no difference in crime, while 31% say there would be less crime.

 Other proposals bring out stark partisan rifts.
-While 80% or more of Democrats favor creating a federal database to track all gun sales and banning both assault-style weapons and high-capacity ammunition magazines that hold more than 10 rounds, majorities of Republicans oppose the proposals.
+While 80% or more Democrats favor creating a federal database to track all gun sales and banning both assault-style weapons and high-capacity ammunition magazines that hold more than 10 rounds, majorities of Republicans oppose these proposals.

 Most Republicans, on the other hand, support allowing people to carry concealed guns in more places (72%) and allowing teachers and school officials to carry guns in K-12 schools (66%).
 These proposals are supported by just 20% and 24% of Democrats, respectively.

 Americans in rural areas typically favor more expansive gun access, while Americans in urban places prefer more restrictive policies, according to the April 2021 survey.
-Even though rural areas tend to be more Republican and urban communities more Democratic, this pattern holds true even for those who identify with the same political party.
+Even though rural areas tend to be more Republican and urban communities more Democratic, this pattern holds true even within each political party.
 For example, 71% of rural Republicans favor allowing teachers and other school officials to carry guns in K-12 schools, compared with 56% of Republicans living in urban places.
 Conversely, about half of Republicans who live in urban communities (51%) favor bans on assault-style weapons, compared with 31% of those living in rural areas.